A Dermatologist Guide to Sunscreen

 Those with darker skin tones will probably have experienced the dreaded white cast from sunscreen before.
 Two physical/ mineral filters; zinc oxide and titanium dioxide, are silvery white in colour, which is why mineral sunscreens can often give an ashy appearance on the skin.

 Sunscreens with chemical filters are less likely to do this as a rule of thumb.
-There are, however, exceptions to this rule, and some chemical sunscreen filters can leave a white cast, and some formulas combining chemical and mineral filters can work well on all skin tones.
+There are, however, exceptions to this rule, some chemical sunscreen filters can leave a white cast, and some formulas combining chemical and mineral filters can work well on all skin tones.

 Hyperpigmentation of the skin is extremely common.
 It can be hormonal in nature (known as melasma) or the result of an injury or acne.
 Whatever the cause, these dark marks can be exacerbated by exposure to UV light, as well as High Energy Visible Light (HEV), e.g. blue light.

 Contrary to popular opinion, the main source of HEV light comes from the sun, not your phone or computer screen.
-In order to protect your skin against light within both the UV and HEV parts of the spectrum, opt for a sunscreen formula that has either been specifically tested for this, or one which contains iron oxides.
+In order to protect your skin against light within both the UV and HEV parts of the spectrum, opt for a sunscreen formula that has either been specifically tested for this, or one that contains iron oxides.

 Some people struggle to pick a sunscreen because their skin reacts to specific ingredients in skincare, or because their skin is sensitive in general.